 In another question, the United States began a quarrel, although they cannot be called aggressors.
 Mr. MARCY's letter to the American representative, at Copenhagen, is a distinct announcement that the Americans will not pay the Sound dues; will not enter into any convention, in order to arrange a compensation to Denmark for surrendering the dues; will not consider the guarantee given to Denmark by the European settlement when the Sound dues were confirmed to her; will not, in the slightest degree, make account of "the balance of power in Europe."
 The United States have postponed the enforcement of their refusal, but it is quite evident that they intend to refuse, and that Denmark must look to her compensation from those European States, who will, probably, rather buy America off than assist her to fight America.
 Other wars have engaged us at home.
 We have the great Guards' controversy raging, for that which was only a point of gossip last week has been made public by the promulgation of the Guards' memorial.
-It comes out badly at a time when the public is thinking of making our soldiery less a state pageant and more a working instrument; badly, at a time when officers have distinguished themselves by claims to come home on "urgent private business," and when they have, as some of them have, confirmed the popular feeling that they are drawing-room soldiers, carpet knights, whose privileges are a ridicule and a disgrace 20 the country that permits them.
-There is not the slightest probability that the memory granted.
-Another arena for conflicts, but, we drive of useful kind, is established in the Boar courton The first preliminary meeting has been ave
+It comes out badly at a time when the public is thinking of making our soldiery less a state pageant and more a working instrument; badly, at a time when officers have distinguished themselves by claims to come home on "urgent private business," and when they have, as some of them have, confirmed the popular feeling that they are drawing-room soldier, carpentarha whose privileges are a ridicule the restriction accesso the country that permits then a restriction of the slightest probability that the permits he granted. granted.

-We are still without the American PRESIDENT'S Message, though it may now be expected daily.
+We are still without the American PRESIDENT'S